sgkandale/garbage-lb/README.md

-# simple-lb
+# garbage-lb
-Simple load balancer written in Go
+Garbage load balancer written in Go

 ### Build From Source